-" A Tough One To Explain "
+A Tough One to Explain

-It can be something as simple as not waking up for the morning count bell, to a host of things most of you would never think about, like not " showing signs of life. " In other words when they do a middle of the night walk and shine a flashlight in your face you are supposed to move so the C.O. knows you are alive.
+There is a long list of reasons to get put in jail while you're already in prison.
+It can be something as simple as not waking up for the morning count bell, to a host of things most would never think about, like not showing signs of life.
+When the guards do a middle of the night walk and shine a flashlight in your face you are supposed to move so the C.O. knows you are alive.

-I just happened to be standing on the end of a tier, when they let them out for their trip to the messhall.
-Now you can call most of us what you wish, animals, hardened or your plain old garden variety convicts, but the second we saw them, you could hear a pin drop, and more than one of these alleged stone cold individuals held their hand to their mouths in disbelief.
+The problem is some are worse.
+They initially put them all on one tier and tried being a bit more understanding towards their special needs.
+I will never forget seeing the first group of these new inmates after they arrived in Comstock, which is a very ugly, very secure max facility.
+I happened to be standing on the end of a tier when they let them out for their trip to the mess hall.
+Now you can call most of us what you wish, animals, hardened or your plain old garden variety convicts, but the second we saw them, you could hear a pin drop.
+More than one of these alleged hardened individuals held their hand to their mouths in disbelief.

-But now after putting him in prison and taking him off his much needed medication, the guy constantly thinks people are plotting against him " me included. " I mean what the hell did they think was going to happen?
-True he is not doing the shuffle and true he actually shows far more intelligence than a lot of other inmates, but I guess Paranoid Skitzo people are not exactly all dumb.
-So after having one of his little "incidents" as we will call it, he decides to tell em he was going to atack me in the yard " On the phone line of course. " And he actually did!
-Now crazy people in case you didn't know are kinda strong, but thankfully I am not as old as I thought I was and was able to just chase him around a little bit " Think Old School Batman, " "Kapow-Bam-Boom" before he got rescued by a few C.O.'s and I got handcuffed for the billionth time!
+Now after putting him in prison and taking him off his much needed medication, the guy constantly thinks people are plotting against him, me included.
+What the hell did the state think was going to happen?
+True, he is not doing the shuffle and true, he actually shows far greater intelligence than a lot of other inmates, but paranoid skitzo people are not exactly all dumb.
+After having one of his little "incidents" as we will call it, he decided to tell 'em he was going to attack me in the yard and he actually did!
+Crazy people - in case you didn't know - are kind of strong, but thankfully I am not as old as I thought I was and was able to chase him around a little bit.
+Think old school Batman, "Kapow-Bam-Boom" before crazy got rescued by a few C.O.'s and I got handcuffed for the billionth time!